monadicstack/frodo/README.md

 #### Step 1: Define Your Service

-Your first step is to define a .go file that simply defines the contract for your service; the interface as well as the inputs/outputs.
+Your first step is to write a .go file that just defines the contract for your service; the interface as well as the inputs/outputs.